epicurithmetic/epicurithmetic/README.md

 I am currently learning about proof assistants, type theory, and Haskell.

-On this page you will find notes and code that I am writing to learn, and help teach, topics in formal mathematics.
+On this page you will find notes and code that I am writing to learn, and help teach, mathematics.

 :abacus: :robot: For example I have written code to generate ASCII art depictions of computations done with Turing machines.
   - An example of a complete computation can be found [here](https://github.com/epicurithmetic/turingMachine/blob/master/tm-output.txt).